 He edited two volumes called WRITING LONG-RUNNING TELEVISION SERIES and was the Publisher and Editor of Europe's leading scriptwriting magazine, SCRIPTWRITER.
 He is Senior Advisor to the London Screenwriters' Festival, and is also acting as an Executive Producer on several feature films.

 He was born in South Africa in 1944 and came to live in London in 1961.
 He has degrees from the University of York (Philosophy/Politics BAs) and an MA from the School of Oriental & African Studies.
 He was thrown out of LSE while doing a PhD because he didn't tell them he also had a full-time job in publishing.

-Book clients include: Paul Ashton, Andy Briggs, Caroline Buchanan, Estate of Edgar Rice Burroughs, Andrew Cartmel, David Docherty, Daniel Martin Eckhart, Paul Finch, Lucy Hay, Muriel Macleod, Estate of Netta Muskett, Patrick Nash, Garry O'Connor, Stephen Oppenheimer, Simon Passmore, Alex Scarrow, Jeremy Scott.
+Book clients: Paul Ashton, Andy Briggs, Caroline Buchanan, Estate of Edgar Rice Burroughs, Andrew Cartmel, David Docherty, Daniel Martin Eckhart, Paul Finch, Lucy Hay, Muriel Macleod, Estate of Netta Muskett, Patrick Nash, Garry O'Connor, Stephen Oppenheimer, Simon Passmore, Alex Scarrow, Jeremy Scott.

-Film/TV clients include: Charudutt Acharya, Estate of Gilbert Adair, Paul Ashton, Andy Briggs, Ross Devenish, David Docherty, Daniel Martin Eckhart, Paul Finch, Steve Hawes, Lucy Hay, Tom Kinninmont, Greg Latter, Paul Mousley, Simon Passmore, Smoking Guns Productions, Jessica Townsend, Paul Usher.
+Film/TV clients: Charudutt Acharya, Estate of Gilbert Adair, Paul Ashton, Andy Briggs, Ross Devenish, David Docherty, Daniel Martin Eckhart, Paul Finch, Steve Hawes, Lucy Hay, Tom Kinninmont, Greg Latter, Paul Mousley, Simon Passmore, Smoking Guns Productions, Jessica Townsend, Paul Usher.